 Thanks to Gene Wampler of Indian Creek Church of the Brethren for transferring these movies to digital.
-The MHC would like to reimburse Gene for this expense.
-If you can contribute to this fund, please click the button below to make a tax-deductible donation.

 If you would like to view additional clips or use them in some way, please contact archivist Forrest Moyer at firstname.lastname@example.org or 215-256-3020 ext.118.